2025 Solar Incentives Guide for Fountain Inn, SC - Tax Credits & Rebates

 • Rebates: A rebate is a partial refund after the purchase of your solar system.
 These might be offered by your local utility company, your county or your state.
 The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.

 • Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you've signed a net metering agreement with your Fountain Inn utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other areas you might get refunded a percentage of the value.
+If you've signed a net metering agreement with your Fountain Inn utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other areas you might get refunded a percentage of the value.

 • Tax Credits: Different from tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the federal government.